fuhan2000/AD-Lab-with-Splunk/README.md

 *Ref 17: Atomic Red Team T1136.001*

-The Atomic Red Team T1136.001 is used to simulate a local account creation.
+The Atomic Red Team T1136.001 is used to simulate an adversary creating a local account.

 <img src="https://i.imgur.com/sQQRotl.jpg" width="400" />